In this blog, we will look at the best service discovery tools that are open source.

 Companies using Consul include DigitalOcean, EverythingMe, Percolate, Outbrain, SendGrid, and more.
 Also, consul certification is one of the best devops certifications for DevOps Engineers.

 Etcd, a core component of CoreOS is another tool offering key/value store functionality.
 It is similar to both Zookeeper and Consul.
 Developed in the Go language, it uses Raft just like Consul for consensus.
-It provides a fast and reliable HTTP and JSON-based API with a query and pushes notification.
+It provides a fast and reliable HTTP and JSON-based API with a query and pushes notifications.

 Other applications can also utilize the etcd by using a project called confd to convert the information stored in etcd into static configuration files.
 The clients need to manage any connection failure and re-connect with another service instance.

 Etcd is being used by companies like Google, Cloud Foundry, Red Hat, Zenreach, Headspace, Apptus, CloudGear and more.
-Over the years, technology and community support for etcd has evolved and offers a good experience to developers.
+Over the years, technology and community support for etcd have evolved and offer a good experience to developers.